jonlawlor/scratch/CONTRIBUTING.md

 * [talks](https://github.com/gonum/talks) - Talks given about Go and Gonum delivered by Gonum developers.
 * [gonum.github.io](https://github.com/gonum/gonum.github.io) - Gonum website

-## How to Contribute
+## Contributing

 ### Reporting Bugs

 When you encounter a bug, please open an issue on the corresponding repo.
-Be as specific as possible.
-If you are able to write a test that reproduces the bug, please open a pull instead of an issue.
+Start the issue title with the repo/subrepo name, like `stat/distmv: Issue Name`.
+Be specific about the environment you encountered the bug in.
+If you are able to write a test that reproduces the bug, please include it in the issue.
 As a rule we keep all tests OK.

 ### Suggesting Enhancements